MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

         Publish-NAVApp -ServerInstance <ServerInstanceName> -Path <ExtensionFileName>
         ```

-        Extensions V1 have the file type `.navx`.
-Extensions V2 have the file type `.app`.
+        V1 extensions have the file type `.navx`.
+V2 extensions have the file type `.app`.

-    2. For  Extensions V2, synchronize the schema of a tenant database to a Extension V2 by running the following command:
+    2. For each Extension V2, run the following command to synchronize its schema with the tenant database:
     <!-- I got message that application and tenant database were not synched, so I had to sync to go futher-->

         ```